-There is something about fall that makes me want to make different kinds of fruit butter and sauce.
-Now the most popular ones we enjoy all year long are homemade apple butter and this strawberry applesauce.
+I love making fruit butter and sauces with different seasonal fruits.
+The most popular ones we enjoy all year long are apple butter and strawberry applesauce.

-I should have known that making your own pumpkin butter is always the best way to go.
+I should have known that making a homemade pumpkin butter is always the best way to go.
 Plus, it's super easy to make on your stovetop or in a crock pot.

-- Canned Pumpkin Puree - Do not buy the pumpkin pie mix as that has sugar and spices added to it already.
-You want the pure pumpkin for this recipe.
+- Pumpkin Puree - You can use canned or fresh pumpkin puree for this butter.
+Do not buy the pumpkin pie mix because that has sugar and spices added to it already.
+You want pure pumpkin for this recipe.

-- Spices - I used a mixture of cinnamon, nutmeg, cloves, and ginger.
-You could also use pumpkin pie spice instead.
+- Spices - A mixture of cinnamon, nutmeg, cloves, and ginger gives the pumpkin butter a great warm flavor.
+You could also use homemade pumpkin pie spice instead.

-- Sugar - A mixture of granulated and brown sugar is what we use.
+- Sugar - A mixture of granulated and brown sugar gives the spread a sweet flavor.
 You can also just use one or the other.

-- Butter - A little bit of butter added to the mixture gives it a smooth and silky texture.
+- Butter - Adding just a little bit of butter to the mixture gives it a smooth and silky texture.

 - Vanilla Extract - Adds just a little bit of flavor to the end product.